wbrawner/interval-timer/README.md

 # Interval Timer v1.2
-An interval timer app for FireFox and Chrome
+An interval timer app for FireFox and Chrome, built with AngularJS

 Live Preview: http://wbrawner.com/interval-timer/